Storr leads No. 6 Wisconsin against Nebraska after 28-point game - WTOP News

 BOTTOM LINE: No. 6 Wisconsin visits the Nebraska Cornhuskers after AJ Storr scored 28 points in Wisconsin’s 81-66 win over the Michigan State Spartans.

+The Badgers are 8-1 against Big Ten opponents.
+Wisconsin averages 76.0 points and has outscored opponents by 9.1 points per game.

-Nebraska averages 9.6 made 3-pointers per game, 2.5 more made shots than the 7.1 per game Wisconsin gives up.
+Nebraska averages 9.6 made 3-pointers per game, 2.5 more made shots than the 7.1 per game Wisconsin allows.
 Wisconsin averages 7.0 made 3-pointers per game this season, 1.7 fewer made shots on average than the 8.7 per game Nebraska gives up.

-TOP PERFORMERS: Keisei Tominaga averages 2.2 made 3-pointers per game for the Cornhuskers, scoring 13.6 points while shooting 37.2% from beyond the arc.
-Rienk Mast is averaging 13.2 points, 8.4 rebounds and 3.1 assists over the past 10 games for Nebraska.
+TOP PERFORMERS: Keisei Tominaga is scoring 13.6 points per game with 1.9 rebounds and 1.1 assists for the Cornhuskers.
+Brice Williams is averaging 12.5 points, 5.9 rebounds and 3.1 assists over the last 10 games for Nebraska.

-Storr is shooting 44.4% and averaging 15.9 points for the Badgers.
-Tyler Wahl is averaging 12.6 points over the last 10 games for Wisconsin.
+Steven Crowl is averaging 11.9 points and 7.5 rebounds for the Badgers.
+Storr is averaging 18.0 points over the last 10 games for Wisconsin.

 LAST 10 GAMES: Cornhuskers: 6-4, averaging 78.7 points, 34.9 rebounds, 16.3 assists, 7.9 steals and 2.9 blocks per game while shooting 46.8% from the field.
 Their opponents have averaged 75.9 points per game.